radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.18.jpg)

-Figure 3.18: Example Relationships in a Database Schema
+Example Relationships in a Database Schema

 Once the recursive relationship is described in the schema file, a hierarchical virtual directory view can be created.
 For details on how to build virtual views, please see [View Designer](view-designer.md).

->[!note]
->If you do not know the depth of recursion, there is a way to build a virtual view without first defining the recursive relationships in the Schema Manager.
+>[!note] If you do not know the depth of recursion, there is a way to build a virtual view without first defining the recursive relationships in the Schema Manager.
 For detailed steps, please see the article titled Building a Hierarchical Virtual View Based on Recursive Relationships in a Database in the RadiantOne Knowledge Base at: https://support.radiantlogic.com

 You will need a user ID and password for accessing the knowledge base.
 If you do not have one, please contact Radiant Logic at support@radiantlogic.com.

 ### Creating Synonyms
 Once the metadata has been captured, the next step is to improve it in a way that best serves your needs.
 This may involve declaring synonyms.

->[!note]
->Changes made in the schema settings do not affect the underlying schema.
+>[!note] Changes made in the schema settings do not affect the underlying schema.

 For flexibility in modeling virtual views, you can create a synonym from any object in the schema.
 A synonym is a complete replica of the object with a new name.